T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 This is useful for jobs which have to be fired from time to time.

-To fire such an asynchronous job, just set `nextRun`=NOW() and wait for the next system cron run.
+To fire such an asynchronous job, just set `nextRun=NOW()` and wait for the next system cron run.

-If such a job is running and a new `nextRun`=NOW() is applied, the 'AutoCron' job will be fired again during the next system cron run.
+If such a job is running and a new `nextRun=NOW()` is applied, the 'AutoCron' job will be fired again during the next system cron run.